junxit/us-congress-bills-114/metadata.md

 - 2015-04-23 — Introduced in House
 - 2015-04-23 — Introduced in House
 - 2015-04-23 — Referred to the House Committee on Natural Resources.
+- 2015-05-26 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2015-06-10 — Committee Consideration and Mark-up Session Held.
+- 2015-06-11 — Committee Consideration and Mark-up Session Held.
+- 2015-06-11 — Ordered to be Reported by the Yeas and Nays: 22 - 12.
+- 2015-06-11 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2015-07-29 — Placed on the Union Calendar, Calendar No. 178.
+- 2015-07-29 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-236.
+- 2015-07-29 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-236.